saieeshb/quartz/content/Genetics/DNA Packaging.md

 >In the Heterochromatin, DNA isn't exposed and hence these are inactive.

  >[!warning] In females, one of the X chromosome is competely heterochromatin and is termed as **Barr-Body**.

+>[!todo] We have about 20,000 genes in our body.
+Two copies of them since we are diploid.